Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] AWS Organizations service control policies (SCPs).
 - [ ] AWS Security Hub conformance packs.

-### A company has a new requirement stating that all resources in AWS must be tagged according to a set policy.
-Which AWS service should be used to enforce and continually identify all resources that are not in compliance with the policy?

-- [ ] AWS CloudTrail.
-- [ ] Amazon Inspector
-- [x] AWSConfig.
-- [ ] AWS Systems Manager.

 ### A SysOps administrator has used AWS Cloud Formation to deploy a sereness application into a production VPC.
 The application consists of an AWS Lambda function, an Amazon DynamoOB table, and an Amazon API Gateway API.
 The SysOps administrator must delete the AWS Cloud Formation stack without deleting the DynamoOB table.
 Which action should the SysOps administrator take before deleting the AWS Cloud Formation stack?

 - [x] Add a Retain deletion policy to the DynamoOB resource in the AWS CloudFormation stack.
 - [ ] Add a Snapshot deletion policy to the DynamoOB resource In the AWS CloudFormation stack.
 - [ ] Enable termination protection on the AWS Cloud Formation stack.
-- [ ] Update the application’s IAM policy with a Deny statement for the dynamodb:DeleteTabie action.
+- [ ] Update the application's IAM policy with a Deny statement for the dynamodb:DeleteTabie action.

 ### A company has a critical serverless application that uses multiple AWS Lambda functions.
 Each Lambda function generates 1 GB of log data daily in its own Amazon CloudWatch Logs log group.
-The company’s security team asks for a count of application errors, grouped by type, across all of the log groups.
+The company's security team asks for a count of application errors, grouped by type, across all of the log groups.
 What should a SysOps administrator do to meet this requirement?

 - [x] Perform a CloudWatch Logs Insights query that uses the stats command and count function.
 - [ ] Perform a CloudWatch Logs search that uses the groupby keyword and count function.